 18. Publish new content regularly targeting new keywords

-Despite what you may have read already by other experts, adding new content on your site on a regular basis is important for many reasons.
+Despite what you may have read already from other experts, adding new content to your site on a regular basis is important for many reasons.

 Think about it this way.
 Your website is already ranking for a number of keywords and you get traffic from search engines.
 This is great but unless something dramatically changes, your traffic and rankings won’t increase.

 To increase your traffic, you either need to get new links from other websites or publish content targeting new keywords that can potentially increase visibility on Google and other search engines.

 In an ideal world, you should do both but the first one (links) is too hard to get right and does not always depend on you, while the second one (publishing new content), is something you can control 100%.

 Create a content calendar and try to establish a publishing schedule.
 This helps both search engine crawlers and users know when to expect new content from you.